Dilemma (Green Day song): Live performances

 Green Day played the live debut of "Dilemma" during their performance as part of the 2024 edition of Dick Clark's New Year's Rockin' Eve.
 The band then performed an acoustic version of "Dilemma" on January 16, 2024, in a New York City subway station with Jimmy Fallon, as part of a segment for The Tonight Show Starring Jimmy Fallon; while the performance did not air, it was uploaded to the show's YouTube channel on January 18.
-The song was included in the setlist of their January 18, 2024, show at Irving Plaza, as part of the Small Stages Series by Sirius XM.
+The song was included in the setlist of their January 18, 2024, show at Irving Plaza, as part of the Small Stages Series by SiriusXM.
 On April 3, 2024, the band played the song at the Fillmore during a charity concert for the United Nations Right Here, Right Now Global Climate Alliance.

 "Dilemma" is included in the setlist of the Saviors Tour, the ongoing concert tour in support of Saviors which began on May 30, 2024.
 On July 26, 2024, the band played "Dilemma" during their appearance on Good Morning Americas televised "Summer Concert Series".
 The band also played the song during their appearance on the American Music Awards 50th Anniversary Special on October 6, 2024.